ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Rain showers before 4pm, then showers and thunderstorms.
 Cloudy.
 High near 66, with temperatures falling to around 59 in the
          afternoon.
-North northeast wind 6 to 10 mph, with gusts as high as 20 mph.
+North northeast wind around 10 mph, with gusts as high as 20 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">